 2. A petite cooktop

-If you're short on benchtop space, there are plenty of petite cooktops available - gas, ceramic and induction.
-We've tested many induction cooktops that measure a slim 60cm wide, ranging from $648 to just over $3500.
+If you're short on benchtop space, there are plenty of styles of cooktops available – gas, ceramic and induction.
+We've tested many induction cooktops that measure 60cm wide, ranging from $599 to just over $3500.
 (Bear in mind that you'll need to make sure your cookware is suitable for induction cooking.)
+While we haven't tested ultra-slim versions, you can filter our cooktop reviews by width to find something that fits your space.

 If you're thinking of going for induction, be sure to read our induction cooktop buying guide first.

-Gas and ceramic cooktops also come in 60cm-wide models, ranging from $269 for an Ikea gas cooktop to $2099 for a Miele gas cooktop.
+Gas and ceramic cooktops also come in 60cm-wide models, ranging from $269 for an Ikea gas cooktop to $1899 for an AEG gas cooktop.

 "Another option might be a portable induction cooktop.
-A friend of mine has one and while it's only a single 'burner' cooking zone, it's great because he can just pop it away in the cupboard when he isn't using it, freeing up space," says CHOICE appliance expert Ashley Iredale.
+You can just pop it away in the cupboard when you're not using it, freeing up space," says CHOICE whitegoods expert Ashley Iredale.

 And if you decide to ditch the oven altogether, here are five surprising things you can cook on your cooktop.